 Description of the problem

 The replacement of the runner in unit 3 is nearing completion.
 Commissioning of the unit involves performing a wide array of tests, including the bump test, bearing heat run tests, governor tuning, unit synchronization, load rejection tests, and 72-hour run.
 Many of these tests will involve running the unit at various speeds, including occasionally outside of the 1% operating efficiency range, over a period of two weeks.
 During the 72-hour run the unit will be operating within the 1% range.
-Testing is scheduled to be performed during April 26 to May 15, 2023.
+Testing is scheduled to be performed during 12-30 May, 2023.

 Type of outage required